Serverless pipeline that receives emails and forwards them as SMS messages.

 Some services only send notifications by email — there is no push notification, no SMS option, and no API.
 If you want to receive those notifications on your phone while away from a screen, you have to build that bridge yourself.

 Email to SMS is a serverless pipeline that receives emails at a custom domain and forwards them as SMS messages.
 Incoming emails are stored in S3 via an SES receipt rule, which triggers a Lambda function.
-The Lambda parses the email, matches the sender against a configured allowlist, and publishes an SMS to each configured recipient via SNS.
+The Lambda parses the email, matches the sender against a configured allowlist, and delivers an SMS to each configured recipient via the Twilio API.

 The initial use case is Garmin LiveTrack: when a tracked athlete starts an activity, Garmin sends a notification email.
 This pipeline intercepts that email and delivers it as a text message within seconds, without requiring the recipient to have a Garmin account or the Garmin Connect app installed.

 Adding support for a new email sender requires implementing a single parser interface and registering it by key — no changes to the core handler or infrastructure.
-Recipient phone numbers live in SSM Parameter Store and can be updated without a redeploy.
+Recipient phone numbers and Twilio credentials live in SSM Parameter Store and can be updated without a redeploy.

 If this kind of integration could solve a problem you're working on, we'd be happy to talk through it.
 Use the contact form at the bottom of this page to get in touch.